onewland/gomud/README.markdown

 `FlipFlop` is an example class showing how to create a persistent object that responds to the `PlayerSayStimulus` without modifying any

+### HeartbeatClock
+`HeartbeatClock` is an example class showing how to create an object that is dependent on the Heartbeat function.